 Great Country Farms, Bluemont

 The lovely town of Bluemont is home to one of the most family-friendly farms in Northern Virginia.
 Visit the sunflower patch at Great Country Farms and kids can also enjoy a huge collection of play areas and fun activities.

 Admission to the Great Country Farms Play Area and u-pick fields is $12/$10 per adult/child on weekdays.
-Admission is $14/$12 on weekends when visitors will also enjoy live music and extra activities.
+Admission is $14/$12 on weekends when visitors also enjoy live music and extra activities.
 Pick-your-own sunflowers are $1 per stem or you can add a bucket with 20 cut stems for $19.99.
-Remeber to bring your own clippers!
+Remember to bring your own clippers!